Bulimia Nervosa

 Bulimia and anorexia nervosa have a lot of similarities.
 Both disorders involve a significant distortion of body image, food and weight concerns, and an obsession with dieting.

-• While both disorders can cause severe medical complications, anorexia has a higher mortality rate than bulimia.
+• Medical Complications: Both disorders can cause serious health problems, but anorexia has a higher mortality rate than bulimia.

 Symptoms of Bulimia Nervosa